-Free Disney Dining Plan is a Walt Disney World deal that’s often a great vacation package discount.
-Here, we’ll cover promotion info, tips for booking, remaining 2019 Free Dining dates, 2020 bounceback dates, rumors, and answers to frequently asked questions including whether Free Dining is “worth it.”
-(Last updated August 1, 2019.)
+Free Disney Dining Plan is a special offer that’s a great Walt Disney World vacation package discount.
+Here, we’ll cover promo info, tips for booking, historical dates, predictions & rumors for 2020 Free Dining, and answers to frequently asked questions including whether Free Dining is “worth it.”
+(Updated November 24, 2019.)

 Given this, it’s entirely possible that we’ll see a Free Dining offer for January 2020 and beyond sooner rather than later.
 If you want to be notified immediately when deals are released, sign up here for our FREE Disney newsletter here.We’ve consistently notified our subscribers when Free Dining and other deals drop on the day they go live at ~6 or 7 a.m., which gives you a 2+ hour head start on Disney’s official announcement.
 That makes a huge difference when booking–plus you won’t have to wait on hold for hours on the phone…

-Beyond that, there aren’t any credible rumors about 2020 Free Dining release or travel dates for the general public.
-The bounceback and UK dates are useful to a degree, but those almost always differ from what the U.S. general public receives.
+Beyond that, there isn’t any info or rumors about probable 2020 Free Dining travel dates for the general public.
+The details of the bounceback and UK dates are useful to a degree, but those almost always differ from what the U.S. general public receives.
 Speculating a bit, we’d expect earlier travel dates once again, akin to the 2019 promo.
-We’d also anticipate more exclusions in terms of resorts and room categories.
+We’d also anticipate more exclusions in terms of resorts, room categories, and inventory.
+That’s becoming par for the course.

 Speaking of which, other important details, exclusions, and restrictions are as follows in our Free Dining FAQ below.
+You can learn a lot about the future details of the offer based upon past precedent.
 Free Dining is Walt Disney World’s most complicated promotions, and can be a huge headache to book.
 Between limited availability and navigating a seas of rules and restrictions, it’s easy to make mistakes.

 Other important details, exclusions, and restrictions are as follows in our Free Dining FAQ…